 Is CBD Oil Haram or Halal?

 It seems that CBD oil seems to be everywhere at the moment and everyone on social media is singing its praises claiming it to be the cure for just about everything going.
+Particularly, as it’s now so easy to get CBD online, people really do think it’s helping them.
 But let’s take a look at what it consists of and is CBD oil Halal or Haram?

 CBD oil is typically extracted from the resin glands on cannabis (marijuana) buds and flowers.
 It can also be extracted from hemp, which is an industrial, fibrous form of cannabis that has small buds and a tetrahydrocannabinol, or THC, concentration of 0.3% or less (THC is the chemical compound that’s responsible for making people high).
 It’s usually diluted with another type of oil, like MCT oil.